 While shipping updates sound boring, they’re actually a fundamental part of a customer’s experience with your ecommerce brand.

-You’ve gotten someone to visit your site, find a product, add it to cart, and purchase it - don’t lose them now!
+You’ve gotten someone to visit your site, find a product, add it to your cart, and purchase it - don’t lose them now!

 A lack of communication around delivery can mean the difference between a repeat customer and an angry online review.